I’m always looking for a bit more storage and extra seating in my home. With this rustic denim DIY ottoman, I think I have a solution.

-The top of the crate was upholstered in denim, but again this was very easy to do and a simple old jeans no-sew project.
-This is a very similar method to a footstool I reupholstered with a tea towel without sewing.
+The top of the crate was upholstered in denim in a simple no-sew project using old jeans.
+This method is similar to a footstool I had previously reupholstered with a tea towel, entirely without sewing.

-This ottoman featured under O in the A to Z of denim crafts.
+This ottoman is featured under O in the A to Z of denim crafts.

 For the Upholstered Denim Ottoman Lid

-2. Stencil the sides of the crate.
-This is so easy, I used a plastic letter stencil and a sharpie for this.
+Step 2: Stencil the sides of the crate.
+This is so easy; I used a plastic letter stencil and a Sharpie.

-You can really personalize the ottoman by stencilling someone’s name on the crate.
-Our family name is Armstrong so I decided to stencil that on my crate.
+You can personalize the ottoman by stencilling someone’s name on the crate.
+Our family name is Armstrong, so I decided to stencil that on my crate.

-TOP TIP: Just make sure you stencil the right way up, you may think that is obvious but I still manage to stencil things upside down at times.
+TOP TIP: Make sure you stencil the right way up; you may think that is obvious, but I still manage to stencil things upside down.

-3. The wood on the IKEA Knagglig crate is untreated.
-To protect the wood and to give it a more rustic and aged look, I rubbed the whole crate, inside and out with some dark furniture wax.
+Step 3: The wood on the IKEA Knagglig crate is untreated.
+I rubbed the whole crate inside and out with some dark furniture wax to protect the wood and give it a more rustic and aged look.

-4. Next, fix the IKEA RILL casters to the base of the ottoman.
-As the base wood is not very thick you will need short wood screws for this.
+Step 4: Fix the IKEA RILL casters to the ottoman’s base.
+As the base wood is not very thick, you will need short wood screws.

 Making The Ottoman Upholstered Lid

 Firstly, measure the top of the crate.
-Then, cut a piece of plywood to these measurements so that it sits nicely on the top of the crate. #
+Then, cut a piece of plywood to these measurements so it sits nicely on the top of the crate.

-At the same time saw 2 batons of wood about 1″ shorter than the width of the plywood lid.
+At the same time saw two batons of wood about 1″ shorter than the width of the plywood lid.

-6. Next, using the plywood lid as a guide measure and cut a piece of foam the same size.
+Step 6: Next, use the plywood lid as a guide measure and cut a piece of foam the same size.
 Then, use spray adhesive to stick the foam block to the plywood.

 The wadding is then secured to the underside of the lid by using the staple gun.

-Then take the waistband of the jeans and glue it around the outside edge of the ottoman lid.
+Then, glue the jeans’ waistband around the outside edge of the ottoman lid.
 Use pins to hold the waistbands in place whilst the glue dries.
 Depending on the size of the repurposed jeans, you may need to use the waistbands from 2 pairs of jeans to cover the circumference of the DIY ottoman.

-The waistband edging is just a little touch to add more interest and character to the storage ottoman.
+The waistband edging is a little to add more interest and character to the storage ottoman.

-9. To tidy up the underside of the storage ottoman lid, I used a piece of fabric to hide the edges.
-I simply cut a piece of fabric to size and glued it to the underside of the lid.
-Again using pins to hold it in place whilst the glue dried.
+Step 10: I used a piece of fabric to hide the edges to tidy up the underside of the storage ottoman lid.
+I cut a piece of fabric to size and glued it to the underside of the top.
+I was again using pins to hold it in place whilst the glue dried.

-10. Finally, to finish off the rolling storage ottoman add the battens to the underside of the lid.
+Step 11: Finally, to finish off the rolling storage ottoman, add the battens to the underside of the lid.
 I used two wood screws to attach the battens to the lid underside.

 The purpose of these battens is to stop the ottoman lid from sliding around.

-It can be personalized by stencilling a name and year onto the wooden crate.
-Also, I find the storage bit under the lid really handy for magazines and general clutter when I want a quick tidy up.
+You can add a personal touch to this IKEA Knagglig hack by stencilling a name and year onto the wooden crate.
+I’ve found the storage space beneath the lid incredibly useful for stowing away magazines and miscellaneous items during a quick clean-up.

 DIY Rolling Storage Ottoman